-‘Royal Rumble’ 2017: What Fans Know So Far
+Royal Rumble 2017: What We Know So Far

 — PWM – WWE COVERAGE (@ProWrestlingMag) December 28, 2016

-Finally, according to Sky Sports, the last big Royal Rumble 2017 match fans have to look forward to is the match between John Cena and AJ Styles, which is the most recent match to be announced.
+Finally, according to Sky Sports, the last big Royal Rumble 2017 match we all have to look forward to is the match between John Cena and AJ Styles, which is the most recent match to be announced.

 Roadblock fue el último PPV del año, oficialmente inicia el 'Road To Royal Rumble'. ¡Sólo restan 41 días! pic.twitter.com/i9ER8waDVs